agraboso/redux-api-middleware/README.md

 #### Testing

-To test `redux-api-middleware` calls inside our application, we need to create a fetch mock in order to simulate the response of the call. `fetch-mock` package can be used for that purpose along with `redux-mock-store` as showed in the following example:
+To test `redux-api-middleware` calls inside our application, we can create a fetch mock in order to simulate the response of the call.
+The `fetch-mock` and `redux-mock-store`packages can be used for this purpose as shown in the following example:

 ##### actions/user.js